Julylle/Multi-Criteria-Decision-Making-Tool/README.md

 python .\Demo.py
 ```

-Then, just enter the required information in the jumped window.
-After filling all information, a summary report can be found in the final jumped window for instant check.
-Also, an output summary file can be found under the working directory for future refence and usage.
+Then, simply enter the required information in the pop-up window.
+After completing all inputs, a summary report will appear in the final window for instant review.
+An output summary file will also be saved in the working directory for future reference and use.